Ahmad860187/PharmFind-App/README.md

 Simply open [Lovable](https://lovable.dev/projects/9aa89377-1dd3-4e08-a9e5-83932dc2b62b) and click on Share -> Publish.

+### Docker / self-hosting

+To run the frontend and backend as containers, follow the steps in [`DOCKER.md`](DOCKER.md).
+A ready-to-use `docker-compose.yml` is included for local development.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!